morgansegura/segura/content/blog/darkness/index.md

 title: Darkness
 date: "2019-05-08"
 thumbnail: ./bbbb.jpg
+author: Morgan Segura
+category: Javascript
+tags: [green,color]
+excerpt: Darkness cannot drive out darkness; only light can do that.
+Hate cannot drive out hate; only love can do that.
 description: Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.
 ---